What is data movement?

 Why move data?

 Comprehensive data movement and transformation capabilities are essential to modernize and extend your IT portfolio.
-For example, you may need data movement tools to move data from your legacy systems and platforms to cloud databases.
+You may need data movement tools, for example, to move data from your legacy systems and platforms to cloud databases.
 ELT is a data integration process that combines data from multiple sources in a single data store.
 This capability is valuable to meet hybrid integration requirements, such as connecting and transforming legacy data sources to a data warehouse environment, or moving data from transactional databases to a big data or data lake environment.

 Use cases include: